parksiwoo-1/Coordination_scrip_for_tinyIoT_and_simulator/README.md

        Author: Siwoo Park <parksw@sju.ac.kr>

 COPYRIGHT
-       This script does not follow a specific license and may be freely used in local environments for learning or testing purposes.
+       This script does not follow a specific license and is freely usable in local environments for learning or testing purposes.

-September 6, 2025                                                                                      COORDINATION.PY(1)
+April 06, 2025                                                                              COORDINATION.PY(1)

-### simulator_temp

 SIMULATOR_TEMP.PY(1)                        IoT Sensor Simulator Manual                        SIMULATOR_TEMP.PY(1)

 NAME
-       simulator_temp.py - device simulator that emulates a temperature sensor and transmits data to tinyIoT using oneM2M
+       simulator_temp.py - device simulator that emulates a temperature sensor and sends data to tinyIoT via oneM2M

 SYNOPSIS
        python3 simulator_temp.py --protocol {http|mqtt} --mode {csv|random} --frequency N (seconds) --registration [0|1]

 DESCRIPTION
-       simulator_temp.py is a device simulator that emulates a temperature sensor, generating sensor data at a specified interval and transmitting it as a oneM2M-compliant ContentInstance message.
-Both HTTP and MQTT protocols are supported, and the transmitted data can be selected either from a CSV file or generated randomly.
+       simulator_temp.py simulates a temperature sensor by generating sensor data at specified intervals and sending it as oneM2M-compliant ContentInstance messages.
+Both HTTP and MQTT protocols are supported, with data transmitted either from a CSV file or generated randomly.

-       Additionally, AE (Application Entity) and CNT (Container) resources can be pre-registered on the server if required.
+       AE (Application Entity) and CNT (Container) resources can optionally be registered on the server.

 OPTIONS
        --protocol {http|mqtt}
-              Selects the data transmission protocol. http uses the REST API method, while mqtt transmits via an MQTT broker.
+              Selects the transfer protocol. http uses REST API, mqtt sends data via MQTT broker.

        --mode {csv|random}
-              Determines how the data to be transmitted is selected. csv reads from a predefined CSV file and transmits sequentially, while random generates data according to the configured profile.
+              Determines the data source. csv reads from a prepared CSV file, random generates values based on predefined profiles.

        --frequency N
-              Specifies the interval, in seconds, at which sensor data is transmitted.
+              Specifies the interval in seconds between transmissions.

        --registration 0|1
-              Sets whether AE and CNT resources should be registered on the server.
-1 performs registration, 0 transmits without registration.
+              Controls whether AE and CNT resources are created on the server (1 = create, 0 = skip).

 FUNCTIONALITY
-       - Checks HTTP connectivity in advance.
+       - Validates HTTP connectivity if protocol is http.
-       - When using MQTT protocol, connects to and disconnects from the broker.
-       - If the registration option is set to 1, checks for AE and CNT on the server and creates them if they do not exist.
+       - For MQTT, handles broker connection and disconnection.
+       - Registers AE and CNT resources if registration is set to 1.
-       - In CSV mode, reads and transmits data sequentially from the file; in random mode, generates data based on profile settings.
+       - Sends sequential CSV data or random values depending on mode.
-       - For HTTP transmission, verifies POST success and uses `/la` request as an additional confirmation if needed.
+       - For HTTP, checks POST result and verifies storage via `/la` when necessary.
-       - Retries upon errors, and terminates if repeated failures exceed the threshold.
+       - Retries on errors; terminates after repeated failures.

 FILES
        config.py
-              Configuration file defining key parameters such as server settings, transmission interval, file paths, and error thresholds.
+              Defines parameters such as server settings, transmission frequency, file paths, and error thresholds.

        mqtt_client.py
-              Module implementing a oneM2M-based client for MQTT transmission.
+              Implements oneM2M-compliant MQTT client for message transmission.

        TEMP_CSV (config.TEMP_CSV)
-              Path to the sensor data file used in CSV mode.
+              Path to the CSV file used in csv mode.

 ENVIRONMENT VARIABLES
-       All configurations are defined in config.py; environment variables are not used.
+       No environment variables are used; all settings are defined in config.py.

 EXIT STATUS
-       0      Normal termination.
+       0      Successful completion.

-       1      Termination due to configuration file errors, server connection failure, data file loading failure, AE/CNT registration failure, or repeated transmission errors.
+       1      Exited due to configuration errors, server connection failure, data file errors, AE/CNT registration failure, or repeated transmission failures.

 SEE ALSO
        mqtt_client.py(1), config.py(5), simulator_humid.py(1)